-This Policy describes the policy and procedure to be followed when a request for information is received under the Victorian Freedom of Information Act 1982 (The “Act”).
-The Policy will ensure that requests are managed in accordance with the requirements set out in the Act.
+This Policy describes the policy and procedure to be followed when a request for information is received under the Victorian Freedom of Information Act 1982 (The “Act”) and amendments outlined in the Freedom of Information Amendment (Office of the Victorian Information Commissioner) Act 2017 (The “OVIC Act 2017”).
+The Policy will ensure that requests are managed in accordance with the requirements set out in these acts.

 VicHealth is a prescribed authority (or "agency") under the Act.
 The Act extends to the community the right to access information from prescribed authorities.
 The "information" sought by an applicant under the Act must be in document form and must be in the possession of the agency.

 This policy applies to all staff employed by VicHealth.

 Executive Manager, Corporate Services

 Effective From November 2017